luisfun/discord-hono-docs/src/content/docs/interactions/discord-hono.md

 The first argument of `Command()` must match the first argument of `.command()`.
 The second argument of the matched `.command()` is executed.

-The first argument can be a regex or `''`.
+Specifying `''` as the first argument functions as a catch-all pattern.
-`''` matches all remaining unmatched parts and can be used as a fallback.

 ## .component()